techbless/github-contributions-counter/README.md

   #### `getContributionsDaily("USER NAME HERE")`

-  * this provides a json data contains how many contributed in a day with a contributing date. ignoring a no contributing date.
+  * this provides a json data contains how many contributed in a day with a contributed date. ignoring a no contributed date.
   * JSON Example

    ```json